All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Vermouth: aromatic wine that healed more than it pleased

 The word “vermouth” comes from the German Wermut — “wormwood.”
-Ancient Greeks and Romans also infused wine with herbs, considering it medicinal.
-But modern vermouth appeared in 1786 in Turin, when Italian winemaker Antonio Benedetto Carpano created a mixture of white wine, alcohol, sugar, and over 30 herbs.
+Even the ancient Greeks and Romans infused wine with herbs, considering it medicinal.
+But modern vermouth appeared in 1786 in Turin when Italian winemaker Antonio Benedetto Carpano created a blend of white wine, alcohol, sugar, and over 30 herbs.

-Carpano claimed that the drink “improves appetite, refreshes the blood, and calms the nerves.”
+Carpano claimed that the drink “improves appetite, refreshes blood, and calms nerves.”
 Initially, it was sold in pharmacies and used as a remedy for colds and weakness.
-The Turin aristocracy quickly appreciated the aroma and taste of the new wine — thus, the medicinal drink became a fashionable aperitif served before meals.
+The Turin aristocracy quickly appreciated the aroma and taste of the new wine — thus, the medicinal drink became a fashionable aperitif served before lunch.

-Today, vermouth is the basis of classic cocktails like Martini, Negroni, or Manhattan, but it began its journey as a medicinal tonic meant to heal body and spirit.
+Today, vermouth is the base of classic cocktails like Martini, Negroni, or Manhattan, but it began its journey as a medicinal tonic meant to rejuvenate body and spirit.

 sultan-abdulrazzaq-u2dxdpJsDcQ-unsplash.jpg